Skatteetaten/fiona/API.md

 Errors may return content as plain, non-JSON strings.

-### Create User
+### Create User with Policy for a Path

-  Creates a user with a policy on a specific folder and returns access information.
+  Creates a user with a policy on a specific path for a bucket and returns access information.

+  Precondition: The named bucket must exist

 * **URL**

-  /createuser
+  /buckets/{bucketname}/paths/{path}/userpolicies/

 * **Method:**